Folkor1/CI_PP5_GoldenCoin/README.md

 - Forgor Password link is accessible from login page.
 - Email address input is shown on the form.
-- Once submitted the email is generated to restore the password.
+- Once submitted, the email is generated to restore the password.
 - Covered by user story 17

 <details><summary>Show Forgot Password screenshot</summary>